simplex-chat/simplex-chat/simplex-messaging-implementation.md

 In case of any requests sent to unknown URIs, server MUST reject the request with HTTP status code 404 (Not Found).

+All request parameters are required, unless specified as optional.
 In case of any requests sent with missing required properties, incorrect property type/value or any additional unknown property (or sub-property), server MUST reject the request with HTTP status code 400 (Bad Request).

+Request body, unless specified, MUST be empty, otherwise the server should reject the request with HTTP status code 400 (Bad Request).

+Servers MUST NOT allow cookies in the requests.
+Any request with cookies MUST be rejected with HTTP status code 400 (Bad Request).

 Below examples of API endpoints use:
 - server `https://example.com`